 Audiences with active buyer-intent for automobiles or health or financial services are top shelf segments and could well prompt the demand sources to be more flexible.

 Location data works wonders too.
-An online publisher with an audience of New York residents would be more relevant to many demand sources than sites like 9gag.
+An online publisher with an audience of New York residents would be prime audiences for many demand sources.
 Being a small part of a larger media network almost always helps, for strategic reasons.

 Niche matters.
 There’s always an over-supply of impressions from news and entertainment content.
 For this reason, niche ad networks will be flexible for quality inventory, but it’s not unheard of for larger ad networks / exchanges to overlook a publication’s scale in favor of relevant audiences in specific verticals, depending on their requirements at a given time.